-As you see above, the responsiveness is not immediate, but it’s definitely faster than traditional memory foam.
+The responsiveness is not immediate, but it’s definitely faster than traditional memory foam.
 As such, you don’t get any of that stuck-in-the-mud feeling that memory foam is known for.
 This is good news for active sleepers who tend to move around a lot in their sleep.
 Generally speaking, these types of sleepers find it requires much less energy to switch between positions on responsive mattresses.

 Although the top layers of the bed don’t quite cradle your pressure points like traditional memory foam, side sleepers will find the bed to be very accommodating.

 Our testing team didn’t experience any sort of discomfort or irritation while sleeping on their side.
 If you’re a side sleeper that wants/needs extra pressure relief, you may want to check out our reviews of the Layla or Nolah mattresses.
 These are two plush, bed-in-a-box mattresses that offer a ton of pressure relief.

-Yes, like side sleepers, back and stomach sleepers will find the mattress to be very accommodating, as well.
+Like side sleepers, back and stomach sleepers will find the mattress to be very accommodating, as well.
 The mattress provides an adequate amount of support under your lower back and trunk.
 Your hips will sink down a little into the top layers (that’s normal), but not to the point where they fall out of proper alignment with the rest of your body.

+As a result, we wouldn’t put the mattress on any of our lists of the Best Beds For Back, Stomach or Side Sleepers; instead, the bed sort of straddles the line between the three.
 Additionally, remember that the top layers of the AmazonBasics mattress are fairly responsive.
 Again, this is a good thing for combo sleepers who rotate between positions frequently.
 These types of sleepers won’t ever feel like they’re stuck in the bed.

+Given the simple, all-foam construction of the mattress, we just don’t think it’s the best option out there for folks who weigh more than 250 lb.
 Instead, we almost always recommend heavy individuals pick a mattress that contains coils or innerspring units.
 That’s because coils tend to last longer and provide more support than the dense polyurethane foams that all-foam beds (like AmazonBasics) use for their primary support structure.

 Look, at the end of the day, if you’re a larger person and you’re on a tight budget, the AmazonBasics mattress will work, just don’t expect it to last a long time.
 After all, there’s got to be a reason why the mattress only comes with a one-year warranty, right?